Abrams v. United States: Subsequent developments

 While the Supreme Court upheld the criminal convictions against Jacob Abrams and the other defendants, the dissent by Holmes has proven to be more influential for later First Amendment jurisprudence.
+At her confirmation hearing, Ruth Bader Ginsburg identified the dissent as one of the most important opinions in Supreme Court history.

 There is evidence that Holmes's dissent in Abrams was influenced by Zechariah Chafee, and colleagues like Louis Brandeis and Learned Hand, while his apparently inconsistent views of speech that criticizes the government attracted some criticism.
 However, his dissent was eventually acknowledged as a significant turning point in the American judiciary's views on political speech, with the marketplace of ideas analysis gradually becoming the standard in court disputes about government suppression of speech.
 This indeed happened by the 1950s-60s, as the judiciary transitioned to a focus on the risk of imminent lawless action caused by speech that government officials find inappropriate.

+Judge Learned Hand's pre-Abrams decision Masses Publishing Co. v.
+Patten concerning the mailing of allegedly seditious publications has likewise been described by scholars as a precursor to the more protective First Amendment doctrine that emerged after Abrams.
+At the time the Supreme Court had not yet addressed the constitutionality of the Espionage Act.
+Masses received scholarly recognition for its alternate approach extending broad protection to political speech while avoiding a constitutional ruling through a statutory ruling: "only the clearest expression of such a power justifies the conclusion that it was intended".

-Those later cases were informed by the government's actions against its critics during World War II, at which time attitudes had changed since Abrams which was engendered by World War I. A key turning point was a Second Circuit opinion by Judge Learned Hand in U.S. v.
+Later cases were informed by the government's actions against its critics during World War II, at which time attitudes had changed since Abrams which was engendered by World War I. A key turning point was a Second Circuit opinion by Judge Learned Hand in U.S. v.
 Dennis in 1950, critiquing the clear and present danger standard.
 This inspired further dissents in favor of unfettered political speech from a bitterly divided Supreme Court when they heard the case on appeal the following year.
 The clear and present danger standard was gradually dropped in favor of the imminent lawless action standard, with more input for the marketplace of ideas.
 The imminent lawless action standard was confirmed by the Supreme Court in Brandenburg v.
 Ohio in 1969.
 That ruling effectively overturned Abrams and several other Supreme Court precedents from the same era.

 Contemporary discussions about the case were robust.
 Due to popular pressure, Congress repealed the statute at the heart of Abrams and several other recent Supreme Court rulings – the Sedition Act of 1918 – just one year after Abrams.
-Most arrestees were granted clemency by President Woodrow Wilson.
+Most arrestees were granted clemency by President Woodrow Wilson (although notably not Eugene V. Debs).